rocky/mult-by-constants/spe86/README.md

 Another change I made was to add alpha-beta cutoffs to its instruction sequence-searching.
 However at the time I didn't know that this is what I had done.
 I didn't explain that well in my SP&E paper.

 The C code here starts with V. Lefèvre's implementation, for which I am grateful.
 In addition to the alpha-beta searching mentioned above, my additions included handled negative numbers; and even numbers which Victor's code also accepted.
 Since features were omitted Lefèvre's last implementation, I've added that back in here.
-There are still a couple of bugs in the code which I hope to fix.
+There are still a couple of bugs in my code which I hope to fix.

 Using
 =====